 Are hair masks good for dry hair

-Of course, again, I am a big fan of brands who are botanically infused, plant-based, etc. My favorite one is Shu Uemura Musk Rose oil for colored hair and the Minu hair mask by Davines made with salina capers to protect color from fading.
+Of course, again, I am a big fan of brands that are botanically infused, plant-based, etc. My favorite one is Shu Uemura Musk Rose oil for colored hair and the Minu hair mask by Davines made with salina capers to protect color from fading.

 Is dry shampoo good or bad for dry hair